-This prompts Becca to lie and claim that she knows about love because she has a boyfriend.
-When Jenny calls her bluff, jock and football player Brett Wells comes to the rescue pretending to be Becca’s boyfriend.
+This prompts Becca to lie and claim she knows about love because she has a boyfriend.
+When Jenny calls her bluff, jock, and football player Brett Wells comes to the rescue pretending to be Becca’s boyfriend.
 She plays along immediately.
 Brett and Becca create a contract where they have to pretend to be the other person’s boyfriend or girlfriend.
 Becca needs a fake boyfriend to prove to Jenny that she knows about love, and also because when Brett swooped in to save her, he said that they had been dating for a while.

-5 Books Like The Upside Of Falling (Romantic Fun)
+10 Books Like The Upside Of Falling (Romantic Fun)

 The Upside Of Falling is a comedy and romance book with two teenagers.
 Both teens have varying situations at home that understandably make them both reluctant to enter relationships.
 We get to see how those situations play out and how they affect the fake relationship that Becca and Brett have.

-This book is written in the first person from two perspectives Brett and Becca’s points of view.
+This book is written in the first person from two perspectives: Brett and Becca’s points of view.
 The main protagonists are both in high school, so it’s not like their innermost thoughts are super complex and profound.
-I will review 5 rom-com books similar to The Upside Of Falling.
+I will discuss ten rom-com books similar to The Upside Of Falling.
+If you enjoyed “The Upside of Falling,” which explores the intricacies of love and friendship, you might be interested in the following ten books.
 Let’s begin!

 1. The Ex Talk

 It is an adult contemporary rom-com style book set in Seattle, and our main character, Shay Goldstein, is 30 years old.
 She works as a producer for a public radio show, and public radio has been like her whole life.
 She’s always loved it as a kid growing up.
 It was what bonded her and her dad.
 But she’s always wanted to be a host.
-Even though she’s been at this radio company for 10 years, she’s always been a producer.
+Even though she’s been at this radio company for ten years, she’s always been a producer.

 The station is struggling, so they’re trying to develop ideas for a new show to get the new buzz and help them out.
-She comes up with the idea to do a relationship show.
+She came up with the idea to do a relationship show.
 But instead of having the two hosts be a couple, have them be exes.

 Author: Rachel Lynn Solomon